How to boost your engagement with LinkedIn tagging

 It is possible to leave the ability to be tagged on but remove any specific tag you don’t agree with.
 Just click on the tag and hit the ‘X’ button to remove it.
 The member that mentioned you won’t be notified that you untagged yourself.

 Don’t forget, just as you can remove a tag you’re not okay with, others can do the same, but if you follow our LinkedIn tagging tips, they most likely won’t want to do so.
-Remember these tips and you’ll have a successful LinkedIn tagging experience that can slowly but surely increase your engagement.
+Remember these tips and you’ll have a successful tagging on LinkedIn experience that can slowly but surely increase your engagement.